jsutch/RITA_Scripts/README.md

 - incorporated fail2ban entries

 TODO:
+- speed up the AS feature creation by creating a global AS dictionary to feed the features
 - sum and sort by score to determine mystery nodes vs "well mannered" nodes
 - summarize into dashboard